jup-ag/space-station/guides/2-jupiter-swap/1-swap.md

 This is because between the time you get a quote and the time you execute the trade the price may change.
 If the price falls below your slippage rate, then the transaction will fail in order to prevent you from getting less tokens than you want.
 :::

 6. After you have confirmed all the parameters and inputs, you can click on the swap button, and the wallet that you have connected to Jupiter will ask you to approve the transaction to submit the order to the chain.
-If approve, your swap will be executed.
+If approved, your swap will be executed.

 7. A notification toast will appear in the lower left corner that will notify user once the transaction has been sent and has completed.